10 Best Herbal Tinctures For Uterine Fibroids

 Curcuma longa, commonly known as turmeric, contains a bioactive compound called curcumin, which has been studied for its potential anti-inflammatory and antioxidant properties.

-It is important to consult with a healthcare provider before using curcuma longa tinctures, especially for individuals with existing health conditions or those taking other medications.
+It is important to consult with a healthcare provider before using curcuma longa tinctures, especially for individuals with existing medical conditions or those taking medications.

 6. Eclipta prostrata